skip to Main Content

 Vitamin E

 Most vegans get a good deal of vitamin E from foods like soy and other nuts and seeds that contain a good deal of vitamin E. However, unless you are very plant strong this way, you probably don’t get enough.
 Animal foods that are high in vitamin E are rare in our food system, today and some are illegal–like brain.
-Testicle and bone marry are probably good sources of vitamin E, but research is limited.
+Testicle and bone marrow are probably good sources of vitamin E, but research is limited.
 So supplementing is a good idea.
+NOTE: bone marrow is fat from inside the bone.
+Bone broth is not the same thing.

 Minerals for PEOPLE WHO CAN’T EAT CHEESE, YOGURT or OTHER DAIRY